Burhan Shahidi: People's Republic of China

 In 1985, to support the return of the critically endangered Père David's deer to China, Burhan helped found and chair the China Milu Foundation, now known as the China Biodiversity Conservation and Green Development Foundation.

-He died in 1989 and is buried in the foothills of the Tian Shan in Xinjiang.
+He died on 27 August 1989 in Beijing and is buried in Ürümqi Revolutionary Martyrs Cemetery, the foothills of the Tian Shan in Xinjiang.